icgc-argo/wfpm/README.md

 We present here step-by-step instructions how to use `wfpm` to create Nextflow DSL2 workflow packages.

 Our objective is to create a workflow that uses `FASTQC` tool to produce QC metrics for input sequencing reads.
-A utility `cleanup` tool is also used to remove unneeded intermediate files.
+A utility `cleanupWorkdir` tool is also used to remove unneeded intermediate files.
 The diagram below illustrates how the workflow is structured, basically, workflow package `fastqc-wf@0.1.0` contains two tool packages: `fastqc@0.1.0` and `demo-utils@1.1.0`.
 We will be creating `fastqc@0.1.0` and `fastqc-wf@0.1.0` while `demo-utils@1.1.0` is already available, we just need to import it as a dependency.